noel319/Banking-api/README.md

    ```
    npm install
    ```
-4. Start PostgreSQL (or configure .env to point to your instance)
+4. Start PostgreSQL, Redis, and RabbitMQ (or configure .env to point to your instances)
 5. Run migrations:
    ```
    npm run migrate